The growth of social media has brought with it some strange modern phenomena. One of the more recent ones is the viral online challenge. By Lucy Doyle

 • Remind them that they are in control.
 They don’t have to do anything they don’t want to, even if peers tease them for not doing it.
 Often, what may seem important at the time really isn’t in the long run.

-• Suggest they take a step back before agreeing to a dare and to ask themselves if the risk they’re taking is sensible.
+• Suggest they take a step back before agreeing to a dare and to ask themselves if the risk they’re taking is worth it.

 • Encourage them not to pass on dares and explain how that can lead to vulnerable young people taking unwise risks.

-• It’s difficult to stop teens from getting involved in some online challenges, so if they do decide to get involved, ask them to make sure they do it with other friends around that they trust, so if something does go wrong, their friends will be there to help them.
+• It’s difficult to stop teens from getting involved in some online challenges, so if they do decide to join in, ask them to make sure they do it with other friends around that they trust, so if something does go wrong, their friends will be there to help them.

 Blogger Yomi Adegoke said: "Thinly veiling vanity as philanthropy more than irks … the pretence these images are for anything other than an onslaught of 'natural beauty' acclamations, coupled with pats on the back for 'fighting the cause' makes the no makeup selfie mania even harder to stomach."